-STUDENT GRIEVANCE PROCEDURE
+STUDENT COMPLAINT PROCEDURE

 You may bring a complaint against the School and initiate the School's Internal Dispute Resolution procedure by filing a written complaint with your academic advisor.
 The academic advisor will attempt to respond to your complaint within 15 days.
-If you are not satisfied with your academic advisor's resolution of your complaint, you may appeal his/her decision to the Campus President.
-You may then appeal the Campus President's decision to the Provost of Zenith Education Group.
+If you are not satisfied with your academic advisor's resolution of your complaint, you may appeal his/her decision to the President of the School.
+You may then appeal the President's decision to the Provost of Zenith Education Group.
 If you are not satisfied with the outcome of the internal dispute procedure, you have the option of submitting your claim to arbitration pursuant to the School's Dispute Resolution Policy that was provided at the time of enrollment.
 You may also obtain a copy of the Internal Dispute Resolution Policy from your academic advisor.

-If a student feels that the School has not adequately addressed a complaint or concern, the student may also consider contacting the Accrediting Council for Independent Colleges and School.
-All complaints considered by the Council must be in written form, with permission from the complainant(s) for the Council to forward a copy of the complaint to the school for a response.
-The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Council.
+If a student feels that the School has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
+All complaints considered by the Commission must be in written form, include as much detail as possible, supporting documentation, if available, and the complainant's name and contact The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
 Please direct all inquiries to:

-Accrediting Council for Independent Colleges and School 750 1st Street NE, Suite 980 Washington, DC 20002 (202) 336-6780, (202) 842-2593 (fax)
+Accrediting Council for Independent Colleges and Schools 750 First Street, N.E., Suite 980 Washington, DC 20002-4223 (202) 336-6780

-Students may also contact and file a complaint with the state's agency and the Florida Attorney General's Office at the following mailing address:
+Students may also contact and file a complaint with the state's agency and the state's Attorney General's Office at the following mailing addresses:

-The Commission for Independent Education Florida Department of Education 325 West Gaines Street, Suite #1414 Tallahassee, FL 32399-0400 Toll free number (888) 224-6684 Office of the Attorney General PL-01 The Capitol Tallahassee, FL 32399-1050 Ph: 850-414-3990 Toll Free within Florida: 866-966-7226 Website: http://myfloridalegal.com
+The Commission for Independent Education Florida Department of Education 325 West Gaines Street, Suite #1414 Tallahassee, FL 32399-0400 Toll free number (888) 224-6684 Office of the Attorney General

+PL-01 The Capitol

+Tallahassee, FL 32399-1050

+Ph: (850) 414-3990

+Toll Free within Florida: (866) 966-7226

+Website: http://myfloridalegal.com